 A huge benefit of a CRM solution is its workflow automation capabilities.
 By taking the manual labor out of tasks like data entry and activity tracking, a CRM puts time back in your day.
-Time you can dedicate to activities that positively impact your sales like taking meetings with potential customers.
+Time you can dedicate to activities that get you more repeat customers and positively impact your sales like taking meetings with potential customers.

 3. Improve your customer service

 “80% of your future profits will come from 20% of your existing customers.”– Small Business Trends, 2020

 By allowing your customers to pay online 24/7 through customer portals, a CRM increases customer convenience and lets you focus on addressing more complex customer requests.

 Not to mention that a CRM ensures everyone on your team has access to up-to-date customer histories so that your customers don’t have to repeat their information to each employee that helps them.

 Recap: What does CRM stand for in sales and do you need one?

 To review, CRM stands for customer relationship management software.

 It’s a tool for businesses to manage their customers, leads, and sales pipeline.
 CRM solutions help you: